wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

 * Use the `slug` property to customize the published URL for articles and APIs.
 Slugs do not change the appearance of the TOC, but enable you to remove the Stoplight stable ID from published URLs.
 You can also add a folder structure to published URLs.
 See [About Published URLs](../stoplight-urls.md#about-published-urls) for details.
 * Use the `uri` property to add a file URI or an external URL to the TOC.

-> **TIP**: The easiest way to get a file's URI in Studio is right-click on the file, select **Copy Relative Path**, and then paste the contents into the JSON file.
+> **TIP**: The easiest way to get a file's URI in Studio is to right-click on the file, select **Copy Relative Path**, and then paste the contents into the JSON file.
 >

 ### TOC Rules

 - Each entity must have a `type` and a `title` property.
 - Items must have a `uri` property that either points to a file somewhere within the project or an external link to another website.
-- Groups should have an `items` property allowing you to futher nest more items and groups.
+- Groups should have an `items` property allowing you to further nest more items and groups.

 Press **CMD+Space** to open a list of hints for items you can add to the TOC.

-### TOC Example
+### TOC Examples

-Here is an example to demonstrate the format of the `toc.json` file.
+Here is an example of a `toc.json` file that includes two markdown articles, an API file with three operations, and a link to an external website.

 <!--
 title: toc.json